 Neighbourhood Emergency Response Plan

 Each community assesses the risk of a variety of emergencies.
-For example in Grey and Bruce Counties certain transportation emergencies are less likely than other regions (we do not have any 400 series highways or railways in the region) but are more likely to be affected by winter storms.
+For example, in Grey and Bruce counties, certain transportation emergencies are less likely than other regions (we do not have any 400 series highways or railways in the region), but are more likely to be affected by winter storms.
 Most communities in the region have identified weather related emergencies including winter storms, ice storms, and tornadoes as being higher risk.
 In addition power outages and (in limited geographic areas) flooding is of concern.
-To find out what you can do to prepare for such eventualities go to the Preparedness at Home section.
+To find out what you can do to prepare for such emergencies, go to the Preparedness at Home section.

 To find out about the Health Unit’s role in a radiological scenario click here.